kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

   - communicating decisions to Rule Users in one place they trust?
   - maintaining short, concrete “Tuesday guidance” for Rule Users?

-You can express this in:
+Express this in whatever notation you already use:

 - a RACI,
 - a one-page map per rule,
 - an architecture or process diagram.

-The point is not the notation.
+The point is not the diagram type.
 It’s that **someone owns each edge**.

+Once you draw it, bottlenecks and failure points become visible:

+- edges where no-one is clearly in charge,
+- roles carrying too many flows,
+- places where signals routinely die.

+That’s the first structural diagnosis.
+In later work I use lifecycle and meta-governance lenses to go deeper, but most organisations don’t even have this first map.

-### 6.3 Tie incident reviews to ecosystem edges
+### 6.3 Tie incident reviews to ecosystem edges – and make rules monitorable

 Next time something goes wrong – AI or not – don’t just ask: